 I will get the education about conducting clinical researches of hematological diseases and about processing and interpreting data.
 I will focus mostly on acute leukemia, however, there is a chance that the area of my research and training expands, depending on the course of the professional training.

 6. How can this help to patients in Croatia when you get back?

 This will benefit not only to patients in Croatia but to all hematology patients because new scientific methods affect the entire world.
 I believe that this experience will contribute to my clinical work as well as my future scientific and educational work.

 7. In your opinion, how important are this kind of public tenders, such as the one from Ana Rukavina Foundation, for professional training of young doctors, especially hematologists?

 These public tenders are of great importance because they provide an experience that would otherwise be unavailable.
 Furthermore, for young doctors in today’s extensive medical profession, mentorship is crucial because it gives us the necessary guidance and a goal to which we should direct our endeavors and energy.

 8. And for the end, what is your message for everyone who follows the work of Ana Rukavina Foundation and what can they expect when you come back to Croatia?

-We wish dr. Milunovic a happy journey, valuable experience, and new knowledge to give the patients in the Republic of Croatia the best possible medical care and hope for healing.
+We wish a safe trip to dr. Zelić Kerep, a valuable experience, and new forms of knowledge so she could provide the best possible medical care and hope to the patients in Croatia.